peteroupc/peteroupc.github.io/bernapprox.md

 <a id=Approximations_by_Polynomials></a>
 ## Approximations by Polynomials

+This section first shows how to approximate a function on the closed unit interval, then shows how to approximate a function on _any_ closed interval.

+<a id=Approximations_on_the_Closed_Unit_Interval></a>
+### Approximations on the Closed Unit Interval

 Suppose $f(\lambda)$ is continuous and maps the closed unit interval to the closed unit interval.